Opera

 • All accommodations for the duration of the tour

-• All sightseeing and visits as noted in each itinerary
+• All sightseeing and visits as noted in the itinerary

-• Expertise of a Chautauqua expert, ATA-hired tour manager and local guides throughout the tour
+• Expertise of a Chautauqua expert, ATA-hired travel director, and local guides throughout the tour

 • All gratuities for on-tour guides, drivers, hotel, and restaurant staff as part of the group program